 - 17.1 The Employer will furnish three (3) sets of standard approved uniforms to new employees. - 17.2 Uniforms shall be cleaned and maintained under a quartermaster system as determined by the Chief or his designee.
 The Employer shall pay for the cleaning of up to six (6) uniforms and one (1) jacket per month, on average, for each employee.
 Employees who have been assigned to a detective assignment shall have the same cleaning allowance as those in the patrol division.
+The

-The Employer shall pay for the cleaning of up to six (6) civilian shirts and pants,
+Employer shall pay for the cleaning of up to six (6) civilian shirts and pants, on the average, for each month, provided those items are used in connection to the job.

-- on the average, for each month, provided those items are used in connection to the job. - 17.3 The Employer shall purchase a standard service sidearm and a standard set of handcuffs, holster and duty gear as required which the employee will maintain and return to the Employer upon the termination of service.
-The Employer shall determine the standard service sidearm and handcuffs to be purchased. - 17.4 The employer has the sole discretion as to the type and style of uniforms and equipment provided to the employee. - 17.5 For each year of this contract, seven hundred and fifty (\$750) dollars will be provided to those employees with the assignment of detective.
-This will be paid to the employee in January of each year.
+- 17.3 The Employer shall purchase a standard service sidearm and a standard set of handcuffs, holster and duty gear as required which the employee will maintain and return to the Employer upon the termination of service.
+The Employer shall determine the standard service sidearm and handcuffs to be purchased. - 17.4 The employer has the sole discretion as to the type and style of uniforms and equipment provided to the employee. - 17.5 For each year of this contract, seven hundred and fifty (\$750) dollars will be provided to those employees with the assignment of Detective.
+This will be paid to the employee in their January paycheck.
 The purpose of the clothing allowance is to replace, clean and maintain the detective's non-uniform clothing worn for work purposes.
 The clothing allowance shall be prorated for employees coming into the position after January.
+If an employee requests to leave the detective assignment within the year they were provided this benefit, a pro-rated amount will be deducted from the employee's paycheck following their last day in the assignment.